Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may order other blood tests as part of a fertility study.
-Your doctor may also order an ultrasound to measure the thickness of your endometrium, or the lining inside your uterus.
+Your provider may also order an ultrasound to measure the thickness of the lining

 What do my test results mean?